Arriving on the App Store this week

 Swim faster.

-The AI-powered swim platform that turns your data into personalized training plans — adapting every session to your body, your goals, and your progress.
-Launching on Apple Watch & iPhone, with Garmin, Google, and more to follow.
+The AI swim coach that turns your data into personalized training plans, adapting every session to your body, your goals and your progress.
+Pool or open water, on Apple Watch and iPhone.

 Join 200+ swimmers already on the list